Multi-Scale Perturbation Theory II: Solutions and Leading-Order Bispectrum in the $\Lambda$CDM Universe: Two-parameter perturbation theory in CDM

 These equations have been derived under the assumption that vector and tensor modes can be neglected, and exist at a higher order in the 2PPT perturbative expansion than the previous sets presented in Sections \ref{newtss}-\ref{backgroundss}.
 They combine both large and small scale gravitational potentials, though the small-scale potentials $U$ are already specified by the Newton-Poisson constraint equation (\ref{newtU}).
 They can also be seen to reduce to the linearized scalar equations from cosmological perturbation theory \cite{malik2009cosmological}, in the case where $U$ vanishes and quadratic products of density constrasts and 3-velocities are neglected.

-In the absense of their neglect, there can be seen to be terms that are quadratic and cubic in quantities that would normally be considered to small in cosmological perturbation theory.
+In the absense of their neglect, there can be seen to be terms that are quadratic and cubic in quantities that would normally be considered to be small in cosmological perturbation theory.
 These terms appear in these equations because they are derived from the post-Newtonian sector of the theory, and because they are required to not be small in order to recover the appropriate Newtonian limit.
-Consistent application of the exact same logic forces these terms to appear in Equations (\ref{evollcdm})-(\ref{momentum}), where they can act as sources for the large-scale gravitational potentials $\phi$ and $\psi$, which is what we will now investigate.
+Consistent application of the exact same logic forces these terms to appear in Equations (\ref{evollcdm})-(\ref{momentum}), where they can act as sources for the large-scale gravitational potentials $\phi$ and $\psi$.